 If your car loan lender repossesses your car in California, you‘re not entitled to any notice before the repossession.
-But the car lender must provide you with certain notices after taking the vehicle.
+But the car lender must provide you with certain notices after taking the vehicle, including:

 The notice must tell you the name and contact information for both the lender (the legal owner of the vehicle) and the repossession agency.
-The notice must also disclose the charges for storing the vehicle and any personal effects.
-(Learn about different ways to avoid a car repossession.)
+The notice must also disclose the charges for storing the car and any personal effects.

 Before selling the car, your lender must provide you with a notice at least 15 days before the sale date.
-In order to collect a deficiency, the notice must be given within 60 days of the repossession, and must include certain information, including your rights regarding reinstating the loan or redeeming the vehicle.
+To collect a deficiency, the notice must be given within 60 days of the repossession and must include certain information, including your rights regarding reinstating the loan or redeeming the vehicle.
 (Cal.
 Civ.
 Code § 2983.2).

 The notice must also inform you that if you don't reinstate or redeem and the lender sells the car, it has the right to sue you for a deficiency.
 The notice must comply with several other requirements as well, such as providing you with an itemized contract balance.
 (Cal.
 Civ.
 Code § 2983.2).

-You should consider consulting with a lawyer if you didn't receive one of the notices discussed in this article, you think a notice you received doesn't contain all of the correct information, or the lender didn't comply with the timing requirements.
+Consider consulting with a lawyer if you didn't receive one of the notices discussed in this article, you think a notice you received doesn't contain all of the correct information, or the lender didn't comply with the timing requirements.
 A lawyer can help you raise the issue, either directly to the lender or by filing a lawsuit in court.
 You might be able to get your vehicle back or perhaps raise the failure to comply with the law as a defense in a deficiency lawsuit.
-(Read about different defenses to deficiency suits.)

 Even if the lender complied with the notice requirements, you might want to consider talking with a lawyer to find out if you could make any other claims against the lender.